 - Put the mixture through the strainer*** and cover it with cling wrap.**** Let it cool down to room temperature and put it in a fridge for few hour (up to overnight).

-- From that point you have two opportunities.
+- From that point, you have two opportunities.
 If you have an ice cream maker, then you should do as the ice cream maker says (every ice cream maker is different).
-When you don´t have an ice cream machine then look at the notes.***** However, the important thing is that when you pour the gelato mixture inside the machine (before make sure that it´s already cold).
-If you want, then add the nuts when the machines tells you to add it.
-When the machine has done its work keep it in an air tight container and enjoy it whenever you feel like it.
+When you don´t have an ice cream machine then look at the notes.***** However, the important thing is that when you pour the gelato mixture into the machine (before make sure that it´s already cold).
+If you want, then add the nuts when the machines tell you to add it.
+When the machine has done its work keep it in an airtight container and enjoy it whenever you feel like it.
 But when it´s overnight or longer in a freezer, then it´s good to take it out of the freezer for 5-10 minutes before serving (or 20 minutes in a fridge).
 If you want you can serve it with a little bit of vanilla bean paste and nuts.

 * Don´t use a mixer because you will get too much foam, just stir it in with a hand whisk or spoon until combined.

 ** I think that 2 minutes like the recipe says isn´t enough.
 At least it didn´t work for me.
 Maybe it depends on the temperature you´re using.
 You can test it with a wooden spoon.
 The mixture is ready when it coats the spoon.
 It is important that you don´t let the mixture boil because it might go to curd (big clumps come to the mixture, like ricotta).
 If you´re gone have curd, then there´s almost nothing you can do.
 At least you can´t make gelato out of it.
-So, if you are afraid that your mixture goes to curd then you can heat it in a waterbath or just in a really low heat.
+So, if you are afraid that your mixture goes to curd then you can heat it in a water bath or just in a really low heat.

 *** I don’t like to strain the milk after heating it (unless you have a skin on top of the milk).
-I like to strain the gelato mixture when the mixture is ready because then I get extra smooth result.
+I like to strain the gelato mixture when the mixture is ready because then I get the extra smooth result.

 **** Now I´m gone give you one extra tip what I did while making the gelato (the recipe didn´t mention that).
 Covering the custard (or gelato mixture) is one of the best tricks you can learn when you love custard.
 Have you noticed that when you make custard then there comes a skin on top when it cools down or stays in a fridge and then you have to remove it or there comes clumps inside?
 You´re just gone waste too much custard.
 You can prevent it with cling wrap!
 Put the cling wrap on top of the custard mixture.
 Not on top of the bowl!
 Press the cling wrap on top of the mixture until it touches the mixture.
 If you like, then you can spray the cling wrap before with a spraying oil and then you don´t even have to waste any custard (or gelato mixture).